A 2024 cohort will be formed; the application and schedule of sessions will be posted by November 2023.

 Rose Snyder, Consultant/Coach, Coordinator for the Center for Healthy Nonprofits

-Rose Snyder is passionate about helping leaders discover their own unique gifts and how to use these gifts to live an integrated and authentic life.
+Rose Snyder is passionate about helping leaders discover their own unique gifts and how to use these gifts to foster a healthy organizational culture.
 She has her own consulting and coaching practice and works part-time for the Center for Healthy Nonprofits at the Community Foundation for Southern Arizona.

 Rose has a master’s degree in organizational management and a bachelor’s degree in education.
-She has trained extensively with BoardSource, formerly the National Center for Nonprofit Boards, and is one of only a handful in the world trained to conduct Psycho-geometrics® (Shapes) communication seminars.
-In 2020, Rose received her ACC credential through the International Coaching Federation.
+She is a certified nonprofit consultant through BoardSource and has worked with local and national nonprofit organizations across the country.
+Rose is one of only a handful in the world trained to conduct Psycho-geometrics® (Shapes) communication sessions and enjoys presenting these transformational workshops for local nonprofits as well as global corporate clients.

 Beth Morrison, Consultant/Coach